NewCenturyParty/21st_Century_Act/21st_Century_Act/09_Part_IX_Economic_Democracy.md

 (4) The Minister of Finance, or other such Minister as may be designated by the Governor in Council, is the appropriate Minister for Century Bank for the purposes of the Financial Administration Act.

-(5) The mandate of Century Bank is to finance and back the major projects of this Act using sovereign capital tools, while preserving democratic oversight, intergenerational stability, and dignity-aligned returns, while also providing individual Canadians with all purpose, everyday banking services, such as personal accounts that are strictly and completely no-fee that still include all the expected features of a modern banking platform, which shall be updated regularly to keep in line with the ever updating modern standards and expectations of banking services for Canadians.
+(5) The mandate of Century Bank is to finance and back the major projects of this Act using sovereign capital tools, while preserving democratic oversight, intergenerational stability, and dignity-aligned returns, while also providing individual Canadians with all purpose, everyday banking services, such as personal accounts that are strictly and completely no-fee that still include all the expected features of a modern banking platform, which shall be updated regularly to keep in line with the ever-updating modern standards and expectations of banking services for Canadians.

 (6) Further to its mandate, Century Bank shall measure financial success not by profit generated, but by the circulation of its money throughout the economy, ensuring that every dollar spent cycles through the Canadian economy at least twice before returning to the Century Bank.